Former resident looks back at growing up in Ellendale

 A retrospective showing people and places we knew growing up in Ellendale during the 1950’s, 1960’s and 1970’s

-Take a visual trip back in time through the “Visions from my Childhood,” an art exhibit created by Kevin Kendall to be on display at the historic Opera House Gallery from November through December 31.
+Take a visual trip back in time through the “Visions from my Childhood,” an art exhibit created by Kevin Kendall to be on display at the historic Opera House Gallery through December.

 The exhibit of more than two dozen colored photo collages shows scenes, buildings and people from the 1950’s, 1960’s and 1970’s that Kevin has re-created through manipulation and colorization of old photographs, all enhanced by his memories of the period.

 The images were originally created and posted on the Facebook page, “You know you’re from Ellendale. . . ,” a group page with hundreds of current and former residents.